Avaiga/taipy-getting-started-gui/step_02/ReadMe.md

 -_tp.get_scenarios()_: this function returns a list of all the scenarios

--_tp.get()_: this function returns an entity based on the id of the entity
+-_tp.get(ID)_: this function returns an entity based on the id of the entity

 -_tp.delete(ID)_: this function deletes the entity and nested elements based on the id of the entity